 Did you know that arugula is cruciferous vegetable?
 Yes!
 Arugula is in the same veggie family as broccoli, kale, Brussels sprouts, and cauliflower.
 So make sure you keep this nutritious green veggie in your salad-making rotation.
 Baby arugula has a milder flavor than full grown arugula, which can taste peppery.

-2. Lentils and Avocados are good sources of fiber1
+3. Lentils and Avocados are good sources of fiber

-3. Lentils, arugula and avocados are good sources of potassium2
+4. Lentils, arugula and avocados are good sources of potassium

-First of all, yes, avocado, tahini, pine nuts and olive oil are all healthy sources of fat, and some fats are now considered part of a healthy diet.
-Did you know that your body needs fat to help the absorb fat-soluble vitamins found in vegetables?
-And research has shown that there is a proportional relationship between the amount of fat included in a salad and the amount of vitamins absorbed.
+Also, our bodies need fat to help the absorb fat-soluble vitamins found in vegetables.
+Read more about the research showing a proportional relationship between the amount of fat included in a salad and the amount of vitamins absorbed.

 - Oil-packed sun-dried tomatoes are a delicious substitution for oven roasted tomatoes if you are short on time (use about ~ 1/2 cup)